zinzied/Windows-11-Manager/README.md

 - Tasks: `taskschd.msc` → Check Windows Update tasks are disabled
 - Hosts: Check `C:\Windows\System32\drivers\etc\hosts` for blocked URLs

-## License
+## 📄 License

-These scripts are provided as-is for educational and administrative purposes.
-Use at your own risk.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**TL;DR**: You can use, modify, and distribute this software freely, but it comes with no warranty.
+Use at your own risk and responsibility.

 ## Author